patteputejarahul1234-max/OIBSIP/Task3_OnlineReservationSystem/README.md

 ## Description

-This project is a console-based Online Reservation System developed using Java.
+This is a console-based Java application developed to manage train reservations efficiently.

-The system allows users to reserve train tickets, view reservation details, search reservations using PNR numbers, and cancel reservations.
-Reservation records are stored permanently using file handling.
+The project allows users to reserve train tickets, search reservation details using PNR numbers, cancel reservations, and display reservation records through a menu-driven interface.

+The application also stores reservation data permanently using file handling, so the records are saved even after closing the program.

 ## Features

-- User Login Authentication
+- Login Authentication
-- Ticket Reservation
-- Auto Generated PNR Number
+- Reserve Train Tickets
 - Search Reservation by PNR Number
 - Cancel Reservation
 - Display All Reservations
+- Auto Generated PNR Number
 - File Handling using reservations.txt
 - Input Validation
 - Menu-Driven Console Interface